 Lama Gonpo’s Last Wish

 Nearing the end of his life, while in a hospital in China, Gonpo asked to be brought back to his home in Dzachuka.
-He instructed his family to give up the increasingly elusive mission to obtain a liver transplant, telling them that the money would be much better spent to help complete the monastic college building back at Kilung Valley so that children and monks could be educated.
+He instructed his family to give up the increasingly elusive mission to obtain a liver transplant, telling them that the money would be much better spent to help complete the Kilung Shedra and Community Center so that children and monks could be educated.

 This center, on the first floor of the building, will house a classroom for girls, a community hall, and meeting room.
 It also includes a medical clinic, where there will be local access for public health education, immunization, and check-ups.

 Here there will be screenings for the Hydatid disease, and immunizations for Hepatitis B and Tuberculosis.
 These diseases took Gonpo’s life, and are all too common in Dzachuka.
 Kilung Rinpoche writes, “It was so painful to see Gonpo and many people suffering and dying from these diseases that are preventable.
 We really don’t want to see it happening again and again.”

 About Lama Gonpo